Changing into a lion is all fun and growls—until it isn’t.

 “Never fear, m’dear,” Dandy drawled, “only two days confined in this infernal conveyance—three at the most if this Scotch mist keeps up—and we shall arrive at our destination.”

-“No!
+“Nay!
 And leave off asking!”
-The dandy swatted her shoulder sharply.
+The dandy swatted her shoulder.
 “You will enjoy it,” he added cajolingly.
-“I can assure you.”
+“I assure you.”

 At the threatening undercurrent in the man’s voice, Nash lifted his head and uncrossed his arms.
-He intentionally remained slouched, giving the appearance of only casual interest.
-“You would not be taking the lady somewhere she prefers not to go, now would you?”
+He remained slouched, giving the appearance of only casual interest.
+“You would not be taking the lady somewhere she prefers not to go, now, would you?”

-“Of course he is not!”
+“Of course he isn’t!”
 She trilled a practiced laugh.
 “Mr. Tate is forever treating me to new experiences and surprises.”

-“Mind your own bloody business!” the dandy bit out loudly.
+“Mind your own bloody business!” the dandy bit out.

-“Forgive me,” the redhead said urbanely, but Nash saw how his knuckles whitened on her shoulder.
+“Forgive me,” the redhead reprobate said even as his knuckles whitened on her shoulder.
 To the others, he was all polish and shine.
 Slime.

 Nash wanted to lose his breakfast on the man’s gleaming Hessians.
 Instead, he tried to see past the netting, clueless where his sudden bout of chivalry had sprung from.
-“Ma’am?”
+“Ma’am?
+Are you well?”

-He sensed her nervous smile, could almost taste how close to tears she was.
+He sensed her nervous smile, practically tasted the salty thickness of her looming tears.
 “I am wonderful.
 My life is…wonderful.”

 “See?”
 Dandy boasted, as if there had never been any doubt.